 Once you’ve learned how chocolate is made, you get to make your own chocolate bar!
 This was definitely my favourite part of the experience.

-You get to choose from a number of different Scottish themed moulds, and add your own toppings to make them unique.
+You get to choose from a number of different themed moulds, including a number of Scottish themes and add your own toppings to make them unique.
 There’s a huge range of toppings available, including mint, dried fruit, chili, honeycomb, and marshmallows.
 The only challenge is choosing what flavours to go for!

 Once you’ve finished with your toppings, your chocolate bar will be left to harden whilst you move to the final part of the tour, the chocolate tasting room.

 This will likely be a highlight for many visitors.
 You get to choose from over 30 varieties of chocolate.
 These include staples like dark and milk chocolate, through to more exotic flavours like haggis chocolate and gin & tonic chocolate.
 We’re sure you’ll find something to love.

 Having learnt about all the incredible chocolate flavours on offer, you will be presented with your beautifully gift wrapped chocolate bar that you made earlier, and you’ll have the opportunity to buy some chocolate in the store.

 I would definitely recommend taking some time to peruse the store.
 The chocolate bars on offer here are not your standard.
 The Chocolatarium prides itself on sourcing some of the finest hand-crafted chocolate from around Scotland and the world, and you will definitely find some unique products here.